What is Employability?

 - Problem Solving - Identify potential problems, assessing the risks and apply logical and creative thinking to come up with solutions.

-- Leadership - Being able to motivate, inspire and make the most of other people's strengths.
-Coordinating activities, delegating and assigning tasks and setting deadlines.
+- Leadership - Being able to motivate, inspire and develop other peoples' strengths.
+Coordinating activities, delegating tasks and setting deadlines.